matjsz/language-model/README.md

-# language-model
+# RNN LSTM Language Model

-A language model based on a RNN that uses LSTM to embed the tokenization within hidden inputs.
+This is a language model trained in a RNN using LSTM for embedding, Adam for optimization and Cross-Entropy Loss for the loss function.